phetsims/phet-info/checklists/code_review_checklist.md

 ## **Performance**

-- [ ] Does the sim perform as desired across the range of supported platforms? (eg, not too slow on slow platforms, not too fast on fast platforms)
+- [ ] Is there a GitHub issue documenting a comprehensive performance review on all supported platforms?
 - [ ] If the sim uses WebGL, does it have a fallback?
 Does the fallback perform reasonably well? (run with query parameter `webgl=false`)

 ## **Usability**